 In Silicon Valley’s case, however, the Dot Com Bubble has burst, and more and more companies are moving elsewhere, particularly in San Jose and San Francisco.
 Some companies are also setting up shop in the Bay area, perhaps to gauge the market with the end view of finally migrating there.

 But all of that means one thing – the demand for office space for rent San Francisco has shot up.
 Presently, the median cost of office space for rent in the Bay Area is $76 per square foot.
 That means a 1,000-square-foot space, which isn’t much, will cost you $7,600 in rent each month.
+For that price I’d hope that the offices are well setup with glass office walls and other luxurious features.

 Interestingly enough, San Francisco is not even the most expensive city in the Bay Area.
 That distinction goes to Menlo Park.
 Facebook, of course, has headquarters in Menlo Park, and right now, the average cost of housing there is over $4,600 a month.